udayakumar-s/ej2-angular-docs/ej2-angular/grid/how-to/add-params-for-filtering.md

 ---
 layout: post
 title: Add params for filtering in Angular Grid component | Syncfusion
-description: Learn here all about Add params for filtering in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Add params for filtering in Syncfusion Angular Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Add params for filtering
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Add params for filtering in Angular Grid component